mhzghz/Microwave-Radio-Path-Analysis/README.md

 See notes related to the Microwave Path Analysis CGI: http://www.gbppr.net/splat/path.html

+Requires a slightly modified version of SPLAT! v2.0-alpha.

 Requires the installation of pygeomag (Python) if you wish to calculate magnetic delcination: https://github.com/boxpet/pygeomag

 (Install: pip install pygeomag)